probinso/ppaml-eval-tools/doc/getting-started.md

  - sqlalchemy
  - validate

-These can be installed via:
+These can be installed via pip, such as:

+    % pip install --user argparse
-    % pip install --user argparse configobj lockfile procfs psutil sqlalchemy validate
+    % pip install --user configobj

+If any of these fail, please check the error message to determine whether or not your system is missing a dependency outside of python, such as a C or C++ library.
+Contact the TA1 PPAML team if you run into problems installing the Python dependencies and cannot resolve errors on your own.

 ## `ppaml` ##